 \section{Abstract}

-In {\em temporal ordered clustering}, given a single snapshot of a dynamic network, we aim at partitioning its nodes into $K$ ordered clusters $C_1 \prec \cdots \prec C_K$ such that for $i<j$ nodes in cluster $C_i$ arrive to the dynamic graph before nodes in cluster $C_j$.
-The problem of inferring evolution of a dynamic network is of considerable significance in many applications ranging from predicting the age of proteins to track the expansion of fake news in online social networks.
-We first formulate our problem for a general dynamic graph, and propose an integer programming framework that finds the optimal partial order, which describes the clusters achieving the best precision (i.e., fraction of successfully ordered node pairs in the partial order) for a particular density (i.e., fraction of comparable node pairs in the partial order).
-We provide a method to solve a linear programming relaxation of the original optimization using importance sampling on a Markov chain corresponding to the graph evolution.
-Inspired by this solution, we design unsupervised and supervised algorithms to find temporal ordered clusters.
-Finally, we instantiate our model to the duplication-divergence model (also known as the vertex copying model) which turns out to present a real challenge when compared to other network models, as explained in the paper.
-We validate the proposed algorithms tailored to the duplication-divergence model on synthetic data and various real-world networks. \keywords{Clustering, dynamic networks, supervised and unsupervised learning, temporal order}
+In {\em temporal ordered clustering}, given a single snapshot of a dynamic network in which nodes arrive at distinct time instants, we aim at partitioning its nodes into $K$ ordered clusters $\C_1 \prec \cdots \prec \C_K$ such that for $i<j$, nodes in cluster $\C_i$ arrived before nodes in cluster $\C_j$, with $K$ being a data-driven parameter and not known upfront.
+Such a problem is of considerable significance in many applications ranging from tracking the expansion of fake news to mapping the spread of information.
+We first formulate our problem for a general dynamic graph, and propose an integer programming framework that finds the optimal clustering, represented as a strict partial order set, achieving the best precision (i.e., fraction of successfully ordered node pairs) for a fixed density (i.e., fraction of comparable node pairs).
+We then develop a sequential importance procedure and design unsupervised and semi-supervised algorithms to find temporal ordered clusters that efficiently approximate the optimal solution.
+To illustrate the techniques, we apply our methods to the vertex copying (duplication-divergence) model which exhibits some edge-case challenges in inferring the clusters as compared to other network models.
+Finally, we validate the performance of the proposed algorithms on synthetic and real-world networks.